Self-Solemnization in Colorado – A Step-by-Step Guide

 Worried your ceremony might drag on too long?
 Or maybe you’re nervous you won’t have enough time to say everything that matters to you?
 Don’t sweat it!
 When you self-marry, you have total freedom to make your ceremony as short and sweet or as heartfelt and lengthy as you’d like.

 Ready to self-solemnize in Colorado?
-Check out my All inclusive Colorado elopement packages and best places to elope in Colorado!
+Check out my All inclusive Colorado elopement packages and best places to elope in Colorado and how to elope in Colorado guide!

 In Colorado you do not need an officiant to elope.
 It’s one of the few states that allow self-solemnization, which means you and your partner can legally marry each other without a third party.
 To understand exactly how this works, check out my guide to self-solemnizing your Colorado elopement.
 Many couples also wonder if they can get their marriage license and marry the same day in Colorado, and the answer is yes.